-Dual diagnosis conditions, which are also called co-occurring disorders, is a medical term for someone who has both a mental illness and a substance abuse disorder.
+Dual diagnosis conditions, which are also called co-occurring disorders, is a medical term for someone who has both a mental health illness and a substance use disorder.
 These two conditions are closely linked because some addictions may cause mental disorders, and some people struggling with mental illness may try to self-medicate with various substances.
-According to the National Survey on Drug Use and Health, this is a fairly common problem, with roughly 9.2 million Americans struggling with a dual diagnosis each year.

 Is Dual Diagnosis More Dangerous Than a Regular Addiction?

 Simultaneously having a mental health disorder and a substance abuse problem is dangerous.
 The unfortunate reality is that mental disorders can worsen addiction.
 People struggling with issues like depression or anxiety may not want to quit using drugs because they feel like substance abuse is the only way to manage their condition.
 Mental disorders can also reduce judgment and encourage people to exhibit risky behaviors, or self-destructive tendencies, so relapsing is more common.

 Likewise, addiction can make mental disorders worse.
 For example, many people with depression abuse alcohol in an attempt to numb their pain, but repeated alcohol abuse causes alterations to the brain that greatly increase risks of depression.
 However, the good thing about dual diagnosis is that it means you have been properly diagnosed with both the mental illness and the substance abuse disorder.
 This means you can get the dual diagnosis treatment in Bend, OR, that you need.